 (1) the reason for the suspension, revocation, denial, or disqualification including any factor considered under subsection (b) and (d) of this section that served as the basis for suspension, revocation, denial, or disqualification;

 (3) the earliest date the applicant or licensee may appeal HHSC's action.

 Individuals interested in becoming a licensed NFA in Texas may request HHSC to issue a criminal history evaluation letter regarding their eligibility.
 To request an evaluation letter, you must create an account in TULIP and request a Criminal History Evaluation Letter along with a FBI fingerprint check.
 In order to get the service code used for the NFA program, please contact NFA_Licensing_Program@hhs.texas.gov via email.
 Log into TULIP account to create applicant registration, login and password reset here.

 A: The NAB is a national association that's composed of state boards or agencies.
 It's responsible for licensing long-term care administrators.
 The basic objective of the association is to assist these boards and agencies in carrying out their responsibilities in the licensure and relicensure of long-term care administrators.
 One of NAB's functions is to develop a national nursing home administrator exam.

-Q: What are the NAB's domains?
+What are the NAB's domains?

-A: The five domains are:
+The four domains are:

 - Care, Services & Support = Resident Care